matkoch/resharper-cognitivecomplexity/README.md

 The **language specific threshold** indicates what you consider the maximum allowed value for the Cognitive Complexity metric. **Code Vision thresholds** define how the value is represented in the UI:

 <img src="https://github.com/matkoch/resharper-cognitivecomplexity/blob/master/thresholds.png" width="500" />

+:warning: Changing the value might require focusing another input to apply it.
+This is currently a bug on Rider side.

+Depending on your individual preferences, you can disable for instance the _simple enough_ interval, by changing it's percentage threshold to the same as _mildly complex_.